digital-raven/raven/README.md

 - Easy experimentation!
 Each modification to your system produces a snapshot of the previous configuration.
 If you make a change you don't like then you can reboot your machine and load your old setup.

+## For commercial use
+The files in the repository are GPLv2 licensed software.
+You may use Raven under an altered license by asking permission first.
+Email raven@rubicon.aleeas.com